virtual-kubelet/azure-aci/README.md

 ### Create an Azure virtual network and subnets

   First, set the following variables for your VNet range and two subnet ranges within that VNet.
-The following ranges are recommended for those just trying out the connector with VNet.

 ```bash
   export VNET_RANGE=10.0.0.0/8